 - He asked for the menu with hurry.

-The main Prepositions of Method and Manner are “by” and “with”.
-We use By when we talk about actions and it is followed by the gerund (verb + -ing), whereas we use With to talk about objects or tools used to achieve something and it is usually followed by a noun.
+We use by when we talk about actions and it is followed by the gerund [verb + -ing], whereas we use with to talk about objects or tools used to achieve something and it is usually followed by a noun.

-— “We can handle the situation by talking.” = It explains in what way the action is done.
+— “We can handle the situation by talking.” = By is used to indicate the action we do.

-— “She looks at him with love.” = It explains in what way the action is done.
+— “She looks at him with love.” = With is used to show our manner during the action.